- THE MAGAZINE

 When a part is processed at Pointe, a feature-based inspection criteria guide is created for every dimension at every operation.
 Every machine workstation is equipped with surface plates and the necessary inspection equipment to allow operators to perform consistent and reliable in-process inspection.

-“Our customers’ tolerancing is becoming very stringent,” says Kinsella.
+On-Time, In-Tolerance“Our customers’ tolerancing is becoming very stringent,” says Kinsella.
 “Right out of the chute you have to deliver perfect parts.
 We have learned that our inspection systems must quickly, repeatedly ensure that the many critical dimensions and features on our machined parts are well within tolerances.”

 One of the busiest pieces of inspection equipment is a Starrett HD400 optical comparator.
 Optical measurement is a noncontact technique that graphically displays and measures parts with dimensions and shapes that would be difficult to measure with regular gages.